Zamoskvorechye District: 19th century

 Construction of Babiegorodskaya Dam and the clearing of the Vodootvodny Canal in the 1830s reduced the flood hazard, but the surrounding land remained cheap.
 This led to industrialization of Zamoskvorechye, starting with small home-based factories continuing sloboda traditions.

 Soon after the Emancipation reform of 1861, vacant lots in Sadovniki and Tatarskaya Streets became sites of a variety of small industry.
 Construction of the Pererva and Kolomna dams between 1874 and 1877 aimed to improve shipping but at this time, transport by rail was preferred.

-In 1857, the English brothers, Theodore and Edward Bromley founded a small hand tools manufacturing business south of the Garden Ring.
+In 1857, English brothers Theodore and Edward Bromley founded a small hand tools manufacturing business south of the Garden Ring.
 The business grew and by 1917, the brothers had established a number of plumbing and railroad fixture factories around the around the Paveletsky railroad.
 The Smirnoff Distillary was established at the intersection of Pyatnitskaya street and the canal in 1862.
 The MOGES-1 power station was built in Sadovniki in 1896.

 The Paveletsky Rail Terminal (Ryazan-Ural Railroad Terminal or Saratov terminal) was completed in 1900 leading to rapid industrial expansion south of Garden Ring.
-A plan to continue the railway to Boloto Square near the canal opposite the Kremlin did not eventuate.
+A plan to continue the railway to Boloto Square near the canal opposite the Kremlin did not come to fruition.